temporalio/documentation/docs/explanation/workflow-execution-properties.md

 ## Parent Close Policy

-## Workflow Execution invocation properties
+## What the properties of Workflow Execution invocation?

 ### Workflow Id Reuse Policy